HyopeR/react-native-animated-modal/README.md

 ## 🧩 Example
 A simple example of the component's usage is provided below.
 You can easily **customize it** to fit your project needs.

-For more complete examples and real-world use cases, check out the [📂 EXAMPLE FOLDER](https://github.com/HyopeR/react-native-animated-modal/tree/master/example).
+For more complete examples and real-world use cases, check out the [📂 EXAMPLE](https://github.com/HyopeR/react-native-animated-modal/tree/master/example).

 ```typescript jsx
 import React, {useState} from 'react';